rkeVader/fluent-regex-net/README.md

         ' ...

         ' Loop through all matchges
-        For Each m As Match In p.Matches
+        For Each m As Match In p.Matches(SomeSampleString)

         Next
 ```